 Though I understand those who question the need to continue to commemorate Tisha beAv, I can’t get Jeremiah’s images out of my head.
 Looking outward, is Israel the darling of the world with everyone knocking at her doorstep, a model for the nations held in high esteem, or is she still delegitimized, mocked and derided on campuses, in the halls of the United Nations, and on the streets throughout the Western world?
 Looking inward, is Israel an expression of the ideal of a Jewish state, or do we have a long way to go?
 Do we not need to hang our heads low for the seemingly endless parade of high-ranking politicians, businessmen, and rabbis sitting in jail or under investigation for a range of crimes and abuses?
 Do we not live in a world of protektzia in which it matters not what you know but who you know?
 Do we not have a permanent (and growing?) underclass, and bureaucracy which would make the Byzantines proud?
 Are we not home to a significant Jewish population which refuses to identify with, participate in, or contribute to the rest of society?

 Jeremiah’s images of the lonely widow and the niddah whose external stains reflect the internal one, are, unfortunately, still very relevant.
 I pray for the day that we can put them in the Museum of Past Jewish Suffering, a museum dedicated to reminding us of the world that used to be but no longer is.
 It is in that Museum that we will make mountains of our Kinot books and where visitors on Tisha beAv will be greeted with dainty snacks and assignments to help improve the world in which they live.

 Rabbi Dr. Zvi Grumet is a master educator and Tanakh scholar living in Jerusalem.
-His book, From Creation to Covenant is published by Maggid.
+His first book, Moses and the Path to Leadership was published by Urim.
+His forthcoming book, From Creation to Covenant will be published by Maggid.